 The Short Answer

-The most common causes of a WordPress website breaking are when something becomes out of sync.
+The most common cause of a WordPress website breaking is something becoming out of sync.
 These issues often lead to WordPress errors that disrupt your site’s functionality.

 This could be:

-WordPress itself is stable.
+WordPress itself is remarkably stable.
 Problems typically come from how the website is managed over time.

 What “Breaking” Actually Looks Like

-Before looking at causes, it helps to recognize common symptoms:
+Before looking at causes, it helps to recognise common symptoms:

-These are not separate problems.
-They often come from the same underlying issue: lack of coordination between different parts of the site.
+These aren’t separate problems.
+They often stem from the same underlying issue: a lack of coordination amongst different parts of the site.

 The Most Common Reasons WordPress Sites Break